alex-ball/dccpaper/README.md

 The text files contained in this work may be distributed and/or modified under the conditions of the [LaTeX Project Public License (LPPL)](http://www.latex-project.org/lppl.txt), either version 1.3c of this license or (at your option) any later version.

-The image files distributed with this bundle, dccpaper-by.eps and dccpaper-by.pdf, derive from the file [by.eps](http://mirrors.creativecommons.org/presskit/buttons/88x31/eps/by.eps) distributed by Creative Commons.
+The image files distributed with this bundle derive from the file [by.eps](http://mirrors.creativecommons.org/presskit/buttons/88x31/eps/by.eps) distributed by Creative Commons.
 The image is a trademark of Creative Commons and is subject to the [Creative Commons trademark policy](http://creativecommons.org/policies).

 This work is "maintained" (as per LPPL maintenance status) by [Alex Ball](http://alexball.me.uk/).